shayanderson/drone/README.md

 // turn debug mode off - this will prevent unwanted output in a production environment drone()->set(\Drone\Core::KEY_DEBUG, false);

-// turn off backtrace in log - this should only be used in a development environment (or while debugging) drone()->set(\Drone\Core::KEY_ERROR_BACKTRACE, false);
+// turn off backtrace in log - this should only be used in a development environment drone()->set(\Drone\Core::KEY_ERROR_BACKTRACE, false);

 // turn on logging of errors in the default Web server log file